Treaty of Waitangi: Resurgence and place in New Zealand Law (1960–present)

+The Treaty of Waitangi Act 1975 and the Waitangi Tribunal

 During the late 1960s and 1970s, the Treaty of Waitangi became the focus of a strong Māori protest movement which rallied around calls for the government to "honour the treaty" and to "redress treaty grievances".
 Māori boycotted Waitangi Day in 1968 over the Māori Affairs Amendment Act (which was perceived as a further land grab) and Māori expressed their frustration about continuing violations of the treaty and subsequent legislation by government officials, as well as inequitable legislation and unsympathetic decisions by the Māori Land Court continuing alienation of Māori land from its owners.
 The protest movement can be seen as part of the worldwide civil rights movements, which emerged in the 1960s.

 As a response to the protest movement, the treaty finally received limited recognition in 1975 with the passage of the Treaty of Waitangi Act 1975, which established the Waitangi Tribunal, but this initially had very limited powers to make findings of facts and recommendations only.
-The act was amended in 1985 to enable it to investigate treaty breaches back to 1840, and also to increase the tribunal membership.
+The act was amended in 1985 to enable it to investigate breaches of the Principles of the Treaty of Waitangi back to 1840, and also to increase the tribunal membership.
 The membership was further increased in another amendment in 1988.